-Q: Since the beginning of the pandemic you have been very involved in developing the recovery program and the implementation of pertinent measures to protect Iceland and Icelanders.
-What new priorities have you established at your ministry and what are some of the measures you have implemented at your international transport hubs?
+Q: Since the beginning of the pandemic vou have been verv involved in developing the recoverv program and the implementation of pertinent measures to protect Iceland and Icelanders.
+What new priorities have you established at your ministry and what are some of the measures vou have implemented at your international transport hubs?